Diesen Artikel auf Deutsch lesen →

 Three things changed:

-stripe-signatureheader and reject if missing. - Call
+2. Check the stripe-signature header and reject if missing.

-constructEventwith the webhook secret.
+3. Call constructEvent with the webhook secret.
 This is the actual verification.
 It throws if the signature is wrong, the timestamp is too old (replay protection), or the body doesn’t match.

 You’ll also need STRIPE_WEBHOOK_SECRET in your env.
-Get it from your Stripe dashboard under Developers → Webhooks → your endpoint → Reveal signing secret.
+Get it from your Stripe dashboard under Developers > Webhooks > your endpoint > Reveal signing secret.
 It starts with whsec_.

 Verifying with the negative tests AI doesn’t write